 Click on the edit icon of the layer, name it logo and uncheck the dynamic option – we want the logo to stay the same on every share image!

-The second step shows you how to use your template on your site with our different integration options.
+The second step shows you how to use your template to generate images by integrating it on your site.

-On your template dashboard, you can test your newly created template: Click on the test button on the template's card.
-In a popup, you will be able to quickly change the images in your template to check how it looks.
+In the template settings of your project, you can test your newly created template: Click on the test button on the template's card.
+In a popup, you can test how the share image will look like.

-In the popup, you will find the Placid.app URL that points to the images you're creating.
-The parameters define what content to use to generate your image.
-Try uploading different images and see how the URL changes!
+The popup shows the placid.app URLs for the share image you're previewing.
+The parameters define what content we'll use to generate your images.
+Try pasting different images to preview your share images and see how the URL of the generated images change.

 If you want to embed the template on your site, click on the integrate button on the template's card and choose the URL API.
 It will show you embed snippets that look like this for Open Graph: